 The annual Berkshire Festival of Women Writers is a collaborative, multi-venue event sponsored by Bard College at Simon’s Rock with many local partners, celebrated county-wide in the month of March, Women’s History Month.

-Sixteen events will address the special focus within the Festival, “Writing the Self, Righting the World: New Visions of Personal and Planetary Health and Healing.”
+Sixteen events addressed the special focus within the Festival, “Writing the Self, Righting the World: New Visions of Personal and Planetary Health and Healing.”

 The special focus provided the inspiration for the annual Festival Writing Contest, open to all women from the Berkshire region.
 Curated by Michelle Gillett and Nina Ryan and judged this year by Orion magazine editor Jennifer Sahn, the writing contest asked contributors to explore the links between personal and planetary health through the metaphor of the weather.